 It’s easiest to tell an unlined shoe when the upper material also makes up the footbed of the shoe and you can see/feel there is only one piece of material.

 For some shoes, it can be tough to visually tell if a climbing shoe is lined or unlined just from looking at it.
 This is because many manufacturers use several different materials in a single shoe.
-Multiple different colors and material types stitched together can make it look confusing and you’re left wondering: is that lined, or just a different material?
+Multiple colors and material types stitched together can make it look confusing and you’re left wondering: is that lined, or just a different material?

 Another great way to tell is simply by looking at the specs.
 Many manufacturers write if their shoes are lined or unlined in the technical specs on their sites or supplied with the shoe.
 When that info is available we also add it to WeighMyRack and specify where the lining is located.